 Chipotle-Marinated Pork Tenderloin with Black Bean Salsa

 Pork tenderloin is one of the leanest cuts of meat.
 Here, it's marinated in a chipotle blend, seared in a grill pan, and served with a fiber-rich bean and tomato salsa.
-Make the chile-lime marinade the day before, and let the pork marinate overnight before cooking.

 Photography: Ellie Miller